jordifierro/jordifierro.github.io/_posts/2016-01-06-project-development-mantras.md

 Less is more.
 Keep it simple to...

 * ...stay lean, so you can launch and pivot quickly.
-* ...make your product easier to use.
+* ...make your product easy to use.
 * ...release a little good product instead of a big mess.
 * ...reach the excellency on what really matters.